saeed-omer/saeed-omer.github.io/_pages/about.md

   5. Exploring the photocatalytic activity of graphitic carbon nitride and tin sulphide based heterostructure photocatalysts for environmental remediations
   6. Synthesis and characterization of metal/metal oxide decorated rGO-based additives for enhancing the EMI shielding capabilities of room temperature vulcanizing sealants
   7. Development of low-cost bio-adsorbent for removal of toxic heavy metals (Pb and Cd) from contaminated water
-  8. Synthesis of vinyl benzyl chloride and divinyl benzene-based resin for iodine remova
+  8. Synthesis of vinyl benzyl chloride and divinyl benzene-based resin for iodine removaL

+# TEACHING
+I have developed and taught following courses to undergraduate and masters students:
+- Physical Chemistry (CY-491)
+- Inorganic Chemistry (CY-492)
+- Analytical Chemistry (CY-494)
+- Chemistry of Synthetic Polymers (CY-502)
+- Surface Chemistry and Catalysis (CY-606)
+- Electrochemistry (CY-506)